galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 - `galaxy_server_dir`
 - `galaxy_venv_dir`

-Some of these can be worked around, by running the portions of the roles that deploy these directories, on the shared filesystem.
+Some of these can be worked around, by running the portions of the roles that deploy these directories on the shared filesystem.
 Then Galaxy and the shared filesystem can run off of two difference copies of them, if that is better for performance:

 - `galaxy_server_dir`
 - `galaxy_venv_dir`